 This pro is definitely for people who care more about the outcome of the spins, rather than the process of the slot itself, as if you really are doing something completely different, you won’t be enjoying the slot as much.
 However, it’s sometimes a real treat to leave a slot spinning for a few minutes, only to come back and discover you’ve made a fair bit of dosh.

 Handy In Slots Tournaments

-Combining the first two pros in this list somewhat, we get to one of the best uses of the autoplay function – using it for slots tournaments.
-The ins and outs of tournaments differ from casino to casino, but most are graded on either how much you wager, how much you win, and/or how many rounds you play over the period, all of which can be aided by being able to get as many spins into that time as possible.
+Combining the first two pros in this list somewhat, we get to one of the best uses of the autoplay function – using it for tournaments.
+The ins and outs of slots tournaments differ from site to site, but most are graded on either how much you wager, how much you win, and/or how many rounds you play over the period, all of which can be aided by being able to get as many spins into that time as possible.

 Doesn’t Take Payroll Into Account

 You need to be a little careful with autoplay, because if you set it to go and you end up being really unlucky with your spins, you might end up with no cash left.
 Basically, if you set 10 autoplay spins to run at £4 a spin, and you only have £30 in your payroll, all you need is eight unlucky spins to make you bust.
 A computer isn’t in the position to make judgement calls without you telling it and while you might panic when your money is running out, it will not.

 Obviously, there’s ways round this – you can work out what the total cost of all the autoplay spins will be before setting it off, and make sure you have enough in your payroll to pay for it all.
 Some slots even have the option to let you stop the function if your payroll dips below a certain figure, but these slots are few and far between.
 You just need to be careful.